q-viper/SmogDetection-1/PROJECT README.md

 ### Solution
 Monitoring, early smog detection, and preventive action.
 By using traffic cameras and train a model to recognize the smog/fog patterns, we can automate the alert and send a notification promptly.
 When smog/fog appears, the system notifies drivers who are within specified range about an upcoming “obstacle”. </br>

 In any practical situation, other components need to be taken into consideration as well.
-For example, presence of flying birds and any type of material that will block the camera view.
+For example, the presence of flying birds and any type of material that will block the camera view.
 To identify the range of vision sensors need to be added to the solution.</br>

 ### Our approach
 There are plenty of existing solutions and advancements in computer vision.
 Our approach is to use Machine Learning Image Detection and train a CNN model.
 Smog Detection is a smog classification project, where images are arranged into two main categories: "Smog/Fog/NotClearlyVisible Highways" and "Clearly Visible Highways".</br>

 ### Project objective
 Smog is a byproduct of the global climate change scenario.
 As we move further into the industrialized age, Smog continues to pollute our air, reduce visibility on roads and is a leading cause of accidents on roads.
-**The primary goal of the project is to avoid and help reduce rate of accidents in self driving vehicles by using this classifier model as one of the key components attached on traffic cameras**.
-This way vehicles can automatically be alerted about smog on the roads, streets or highways, no matter if it's heavy, medium or low traffic in order to adjust it's dynamics like speed, steering rotation, lanes etc. We can use the prediction output labels from the model to alert vehicles and drivers.
+**The primary goal of the project is to avoid and help reduce the rate of accidents in self driving vehicles by using this classifier model as one of the key components attached on traffic cameras**.
+This way vehicles can automatically be alerted about smog on the roads, streets or highways, no matter if it's heavy, medium or low traffic to adjust it's dynamics like speed, steering rotation, lanes etc. We can use the prediction output labels from the model to alert vehicles and drivers.

 ### Dataset
 Since inception, people in the group have taken their task most seriously.
-They contributed towards building unique dataset which now has more than 4,000 images divided evenly between above-mentioned two groups.
+They contributed towards building a unique dataset which now has more than 4,000 images divided evenly between the two groups mentioned above.
 Our collection consists of:</br>
 ![DataSet1](https://user-images.githubusercontent.com/7014697/63082087-25652d80-befa-11e9-9ccd-f49b5476010f.JPG)
 ![DataSet2](https://user-images.githubusercontent.com/7014697/63082090-272ef100-befa-11e9-8d7a-2296e22aa7c3.JPG)